 There is nothing new under the sun, somehow many of the mainstream media websites think they understand something guys who actually live and breathe the sneaker game don’t understand.
 Jordan Retros have always sat on shelves; as a matter of fact it was much worse back then, and when I say back then I’m referring to the early 2000’s.
 I bought my pair of Mocha 3 in 2003 from Champs for $79.99.
 Jordan Retros always ended at Nike’s outlets years ago when outlets lived up to their reputation- the place where you could find steals.
 I remember buying a pair of the Jordan 17 along with its suitcase for under $100 in the mid 2000’s.

 In 2009 Jordan Brand brought back the black varsity red 6, the bulls 6 and introduced several new colorways of the 6’s i.e. the Lakers 6, the Oreo 6 and more.
 And let’s not forget the Anniversary Collection that ended up being a major disappointment- every single one of the shoes in the collection at the exception of the 11’s went on sale and eventually hit the outlets.
 So the idea that Jordan Retros “ARE NOW DEAD” is absurd and please understand something- Nike is not really struggling.
 It’s a delusion and the unlearned have bought into the idea there is an Adidas takeover, and its imminent, even I felt into that trap.
 I will agree that Adidas has disrupted the market but to extrapolate and make the bold assumption that they are coming for Nike’s jugular is nonsensical.
 Here is the thing, Nike has understood the power of their outlets and has unleashed a fury of locations nationwide.
-And let’s not forget their online DTC push that Chris from ARCH has been talking about.
-Watch the video below and you’ll understand what Nike is doing and has been doing.

 For guys with a substantial capital, now is the time to hit every outlet.
 In 2010 the Bred 6 was selling for as low as $89.99 and today, they can be fetched for as high as $400 and more.
 You get my point; for the long term investor, the status of the Jordan retro market is to your advantage and for the hustler, you better find another alternative because even the NMD’s won’t help you, the margins are working against the Re- sellers because brands have increased the prices of their commodities to combat third party merchants .